Skip to Content

 What do ducklings eat?

-To support duckling’s fast growth, you want to find a starter feed that is high in protein for the first few weeks (20-21%) if possible.
-At around 3 weeks, the duckling’s growth will really kick into high gear and they will be going through feed like crazy.
+To support ducklings’ fast growth, you want to find a starter feed that is high in protein for the first two weeks (20% if possible).
+At around 3 weeks, the duckling’s growth will really kick into high gear.
+They will be going through feed like crazy.
 Because of this, you want to switch to a slightly lower protein grower feed (16-18%) so they don’t go into protein overload.
-If you can’t find a lower protein chick grower feed, you can “dilute” the feed by adding a low protein grain like oats to the feed.
+If you can’t find a lower protein chick grower feed, you can “dilute” the feed by adding a low-protein grain like oats to the feed.
 Mix in raw, uncooked oats to replace about 25% of the feed.
-Too much protein can lead to a wing deformity called angel wings where the wing joint sticks out instead of laying flat against the body.
+Too much protein can lead to a wing deformity called angel wing.
+This causes their wing joint to stick out instead of laying flat against the body. click here to read more about angel wing

 Heat